Olawalesegun/TicTacGameApp/README.md

+Here is an Algorithm that details the step by step process:

+    1 Initialize the game board:
+        Create a 3x3 matrix to represent the Tic Tac Toe board.
+        Use 'X', 'O', and an empty space ' ' to represent player moves.

+    2Display the initial board:
+        Print the current state of the board to show the available cells.

+    3 Start the game loop:
+        Alternate between players (X and O) until the game is won or ends in a draw.

+    4. Get player input:
+        For the current player, ask for their move (row and column) on the board.

+    5. Validate the move:
+        Check if the move is valid (within the boundaries and the cell is not already taken).

+    6. Update the board:
+        Place the player's symbol on the chosen cell.

+    7. Check for a win or draw:
+        After each move, check if the current player has won the game (three symbols in a row, column, or diagonal) or if the board is full (draw).

+    End the game:
+        Display the final board state.
+        Declare the winner or announce a draw.

+    Ask for a rematch or exit the game loop.

 The Tic-Tac-Toe game is a classic paper-and-pencil or board game played between two players.
 The goal is to be the first to form a line of three of your symbols (X or O) horizontally, vertically, or diagonally on a 3x3 grid.
 Here's how it works:

     Setup: Start with an empty 3x3 grid or game board.